ccrma/chugins/Faust/README.md

 #### macOS/Linux

+macOS Requirements:

+* macOS version 11.0 or higher (due to Libfaust)

 Navigate to `thirdparty/libfaust` and run `sh download_libfaust.sh` in Terminal.

 In a Terminal window, navigate to this README and run `sh build_unix.sh`.